-Aware Super's Australian effective tax rate was the same as its global effective tax rate because Aware Super did not maintain any international operations in FY 2022.
+Aware Super's Australian effective tax rate was the same as its global effective tax rate in FY 2023.

 To encourage Australians to save for retirement and maximise compounding returns to ensure adequate retirement savings, superannuation funds are generally taxed at a concessional tax rate of 15%.